 OG: In your opinion, what set OneGoal apart then and what sets it apart now?

 MK: The ambition and the belief that it’s not enough for a student to enroll in college.
 We believe our kids are capable of thriving in the college environment and exit with degree in hand, being more competitive and skilled than their peers, regardless of the resource gap and regardless of whether or not a school or test score labeled a student as “top” or “ready.”
 This belief in needing to support every single student is still a Grand Canyon-sized difference between OneGoal and other interventions.

 OG: What do you believe that people new to OneGoal should understand about its history and embrace about its future?

-MK: It’s most important to embrace the continued opportunities to ante-up to the next challenge of reaching an annual 60% college graduation rate from our Fellows.
+MK: It’s most important to embrace the continued opportunities to ante-up to the next challenge of increasing the college graduation rate of our Fellows.
 While it might seem overwhelming, and we may be comfortable where we stand due to our existing success, we must remember it’s not about how we feel about ourselves.
 It is about changing how our society functions and unfairly picks winners.